 Meet the instructors

-This one-day course is for novice club or individual members who have never climbed before or who have done a little climbing indoors but would like to try climbing outdoors on real rock.
+This one-day course is for members who have never climbed before or who has done a little climbing indoors but would like to try climbing outdoors on real rock.

 Instructor to climber ratio 1:6